mgeier/rendered-notebooks-branch/README.md

    automate this.
 1. Create a commit with a commit message like "Execute notebooks", push to server

+Making a Change
 ---------------

+    git checkout dev

+    # create one or more commits (e.g. by fast-forward merging a feature branch)

     git checkout master

-    # create one or more commits (e.g. by fast-forward merging a feature branch)

-    git checkout rendered

-    git rebase -X ours master
+    git rebase -X ours dev

     # manually re-run the changed notebooks (TODO: get list of changed notebooks?)

     git commit -a --amend

-Special care has to be taken when notebooks are removed:
+Special care has to be taken before rebasing when notebooks are removed:

-    git checkout rendered
+    git checkout master
     git rm the-deleted-notebook.ipynb
     git commit --amend